Glossary

 Basis Risk

 The residual risk that results from an imperfect risk offset or transfer process.
 For example, basis risk may arise from a hedge that pays off based upon an index while the exposure is an investment in a managed selection of individual stocks, or from a capital market hedge based upon industry-wide losses used to offset an insurer’s specific storm exposure.
-(ASOP No. 47)
+(ERM Risk Treatment Exposure Draft)

 Benefit Options

 Choices that a benefit plan member may make under a benefit plan including basic coverages (for example, choice of medical plans) and additional coverages (for example, contributory dental coverage).
-(2nd Draft Proposed Revision of ASOP No. 6)
+(Proposed Revision of ASOP No. 6)

 Benefit Plan Members

 An individual covered by a benefit plan.
-(2nd Draft Proposed Revision of ASOP No. 6)
+(Proposed Revision of ASOP No. 6)

 Benefit Plans

-An arrangement providing medical, prescription drug, dental, vision, legal, death, long-term care, or other benefits (excluding retirement income benefits) to participants of the retiree group benefits program, whether on a reimbursement, indemnity, or service benefit basis.
-(2nd Draft Proposed Revision of ASOP No. 6)
+An arrangement providing medical, prescription drug, dental, vision, legal, death, long-term care, or other benefits (excluding retirement income benefits) to participants of the retiree group benefits plan, whether on a reimbursement, indemnity, or service benefit basis.
+(Proposed Revision of ASOP No. 6)

 Best-Estimate Assumptions